Chauncey Billups

-Chauncey Ray Billups (born September 25, 1976) is an American professional basketball coach and former player who is the head coach of the Portland Trail Blazers of the National Basketball Association (NBA).
+Chauncey Ray Billups (born September 25, 1976) is an American professional basketball coach and former player who last served as the head coach of the Portland Trail Blazers of the National Basketball Association (NBA).

 After playing college basketball with the Colorado Buffaloes, he was selected third overall in the 1997 NBA draft by the Boston Celtics.
-Billups spent the majority of his 17-year basketball career playing for the Detroit Pistons, where he won the NBA Finals MVP in 2004 after helping the Pistons beat the Los Angeles Lakers in the Finals.
+A point guard, Billups played for seven NBA franchises over his 17-year basketball career, most notably the Detroit Pistons, for whom he won the NBA Finals MVP in 2004 after helping the Pistons beat the Los Angeles Lakers in the Finals.
 He was given the nickname "Mr. Big Shot" for making late-game shots with Detroit.
 A five-time NBA All-Star, a three-time All-NBA selection, and two-time NBA All-Defensive selection, Billups also played for the Toronto Raptors, Denver Nuggets, Minnesota Timberwolves, New York Knicks, and Los Angeles Clippers during his NBA career.
 He was inducted into the Naismith Memorial Basketball Hall of Fame in 2024.

 Billups worked as a studio analyst after his retiring from playing in 2014.
 The Pistons retired his No. 1 jersey in 2016.
 He started coaching as an assistant for the Los Angeles Clippers during the 2020–21 season.
 Billups was appointed as head coach of the Trail Blazers in 2021.

-In October 2025, Billups was arrested by the Federal Bureau of Investigation (FBI) for his alleged involvement in an illegal gambling scheme.
+In October 2025, Billups was arrested by the FBI for his alleged involvement in an illegal gambling scheme.
+He was subsequently suspended indefinitely by the NBA.

 High school career

 Born in Denver, Colorado, Billups graduated from George Washington High School in 1995.
 At George Washington, he was a four-time All-State first team pick, Colorado Mr. Basketball three times, and Colorado Player of the Year as a sophomore and as a junior.
 He started on varsity as a freshman.
 He was selected to the 1995 McDonald's All-American Team but did not play due to a shoulder injury.
+In 2013, he was inducted into the National High School Hall of Fame.